When was Valentine’s Day first celebrated?

 Not everyone agrees that Chaucer was referring to 14 February here, however.
 Some have argued that he was instead talking of May time, when birds are more likely to mate in England.
 This coincides with the feast of St Valentine of Genoa, which also falls in May.
 Nevertheless, the story of Chaucer’s connection with Valentine’s Day is often repeated.

-The first Valentine’s greetings
+Roses are red: the first Valentine’s greetings

 In 15th-century France, 14 February became an annual feast day celebrating romantic love.
 Lavish banquets with singing and dancing were held to mark the occasion.
 It was also a 15th-century Frenchman who committed the earliest surviving Valentine’s greeting to paper.
 While imprisoned in the Tower of London following the 1415 battle of Agincourt, the Duke of Orleans wrote to his wife: